0BananaBig0/from_gcc_to_cpp/docs/makeAndMakefiles.md

 1. Create a simple `C/C++` project.
 2. Writing multiple simple `C/C++` files.
-3. Copy the following code example into your `Makefile`.
+3. Copy the following code example into your Makefile.
 4. Execute the `make` command in a terminal.
 5. Check the printed information in the terminal.
 6. The printed information shows the actual process of the pattern rules of the